mootools/mootools-core/Docs/Element/Element.md

 Elements Method: filterBy {#Elements:filterBy}
 ----------------------------------------------

-Filters a collection of element by a given tagname.
+Filters a collection of elements by a given tag name.
 If [Selectors][] is included, this method will be able to filter by any selector.

 ### Syntax: